 This article was posted on Wednesday, December 5th, 2007 at 2:52 pm and is filed under Austria, Belgium, Christmas Poems, Countries & Cultures, Customs and Traditions, Epiphany, Holidays Around the World, Kings Day, Languages, Poetry, Poland, Polish, St. Lucia's Day, St. Nicholas Day, Sweden.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The St. Nicholas Tradition in Poland and a Way to Teach Your Children about Holiday Customs Around the World”